 What are the best areas to stay?

-Tourists mostly prefer to stay in the Old City area because most of the main historical sights are here.
+Tourists mostly prefer to stay in the Old City because most of the main historical sights are within this area.
 But we would personally suggest for you to stay in Taksim area.
-Now you might think “why would I go to where all the protest/action is happening?”.
+Now you might think “why would I stay in the middle of where the clashes and action is happening?”.
 Because it is still the heart of the city, and the liveliest place in İstanbul.
-There are lots of restaurants, cafes, shopping, bars and clubs and therefore is one of the most fun areas to stay in İstanbul.
+There are lots of restaurants, cafes, shopping, bars and clubs, thus one of the most fun areas to stay in İstanbul.
 There are several hotels/hostels in this area that are in different price ranges.
-Keep in mind, there are several hotels here where you could get a sea view, if that is one of your specifications.
+Keep in mind, if a nice sea view is one of your specifications while finding accomodation, there are hotels here which have sea view.

-While looking up hotels, you might come across familiar names like the Sheraton which might deceive you because they could be outside of the city center area, and more of the finance/business areas.
-Make sure to pull up a map and figure out where you would like to be closest to.
+While looking up hotels, you might come across familiar names like the Sheraton which might deceive you because they could be outside of the city center area, and more in the finance/business areas (Such as Levent and Maslak) .
+Make sure to look at a map and figure out which location you would like to be closest to.

 www.tripadvisor.com (I don’t think I need to explain this one)